Óscar Cortés (footballer, born 2003)

-Óscar Manuel Cortés Cortés (born 3 December 2003) is a Colombian professional footballer who plays as a winger for Segunda División club Sporting Gijón, on loan from side Rangers.
+Óscar Manuel Cortés Cortés (born 3 December 2003) is a Colombian professional footballer who plays as a winger for Primera División club Huracán, on loan from side Rangers.

 Club career

 Millonarios

 Born in Tumaco, Cortés progressed through the academy of Millonarios, making his debut in the 2022 season.
 He signed his first professional contract in May of the same year.

 On 12 January 2022, Cortés made his debut for Millonarios' first team in the opening match of the Apertura against Deportivo Pasto.
 He came on as a substitute in the 89th minute for Macalister Silva in a match that ended with Millonarios winning 1–0.
 In February, Cortés formed part of Millonario's under-20 squad, which competed at the 2022 U-20 Copa Libertadores.
 On 12 May, he scored his first professional goal in a second-leg Copa Colombia match against Jaguares de Córdoba, contributing to Millonarios' 1–1 tie in the game and aiding the team in advancing to the quarter-finals 4–1 on aggregate.

 After an impressive performance for Colombia at the 2023 South American U-20 Championship, Cortés drew the attention of Serie A club Torino, who have been linked with a potential move for the player.
 Upon his return to Millonarios, Cortés scored his first brace for the club on 18 February during a league match against Jaguares.
 His performances contributed to Millonarios' 2–1 home victory, securing three important points for the team.
 On 2 March, a remarkable display by Cortés played a pivotal role in Millonarios' victory over Ecuadorian side Universidad Católica in the second round of the 2023 Copa Libertadores.
 Cortés' contribution included assisting Millonario's equalizing goal and creating the game-winning play that ultimately secured a 2–1 aggregate victory for Millonarios, advancing them to the third round of the tournament to face Brazilian powerhouse Atlético Mineiro.